Projects Requested for Fiscal Year 2025

 Amount Secured: $120,000

 Project Description: The Town of Morrisville requests $120,384 in community project funding for a police department body-worn camera and in-car camera systems upgrade project.
 The Morrisville Police Department (MPD) currently deploys 31 WatchGuard Vista body-worn cameras (BWCs) and WatchGuard 4RE in-car camera systems, with 10 backups.
 In 2019 WatchGuard was acquired by Motorola Solutions (Motorola), and in December 2022, Motorola notified MPD that they were no longer producing Vista BWCs and new products offered would not be supported by older, server-based software.
-To meet both current and identified future staffing needs, MPD needs to expand its camera program systems by 17 bundled units and upgrade its current stock of body-worn and in-car camera systems to Motorola’s new systems: V300 and M500 respectively.
+To meet both current and identified future staffing needs, MPD needs to expand its camera program systems by 17 bundled units and upgrade its current stock of body-worn and in-car camera systems.
 Additionally, MPD seeks to transition from a server-based to cloud-based video storage solution to improve digital multimedia evidence (DME) documentation and storage.
 Excluding command personnel and the Training Sergeant, MPD desires to outfit all sworn personnel with a body-worn camera but is limited due to potential replacement concerns, and so MPD currently only outfits Field Operations personnel.
 Beginning FY24 to FY28, MPD proposes to add five sworn positions that would require these camera components.
 The addition of 17 camera systems would meet both current staffing needs and proposed future staffing needs in the coming years.
 Moving to a cloud-based server would provide unlimited storage capacity, storage redundancy, and seamless integration with updated software.
 The current server-based system is limited to approximately 50,000 GB of storage and provides no backup or redundancy measures.
 MPD is well positioned to maximize the benefits of upgraded body-worn and in-car camera systems.
 Funds will be used to transition to 48 V300 body-worn cameras and 48 M500 in-car cameras, which would be supported by a new, cloud-based DME solution.

 Signed Disclosure Letter here